SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/sync/sync-add-erp-connection.md

 1. Type in a description of the ERP connection in the field at the bottom.

 1. Click **Test ERP connection** to verify that the connection is working.
-If you get an error message, you need to resolve the problem before continuing
+If you get an error message, you must resolve the problem before continuing.

 1. Click **OK** when you have finished.
 The ERP connection is displayed in the **ERP connections** list.

     > [!NOTE]
     > The **OK** button is disabled until the ERP connection test has succeeded.